pat-s/pkgbuilds/README.md

 # PKGBUILDs for [Arch User Repository](https://aur.archlinux.org)

-Includes control scripts for managing AUR packages.
+Includes control scripts for managing AUR packages (adapted from https://github.com/eli-schwartz/aurpublish).

 In order to reuse this, checkout the "base" branch and add your own packages on top.
 Don't keep mine. ;) An additional branch, "submodules-base", contains a previous attempt of mine.
 I decided I don't want to use submodules, but if you'd rather use that, feel free to take a look. :)

 ## How it works

 Commit PKGBUILDs in named subdirectories.
 Export them to the AUR with the included `aurpublish` script, using the subtree push stratagem.
 This preserves an independent history for third-party hosting, pull requests... ;)

 ## Commands

 * `./setup.sh ssh`
 > Append ssh-config rules for accessing the AUR.